grancalavera/auction-house/README.md

   - [ ] The bids with the best prices are selected to fulfil the auction, in descending order.
   - [ ] Bids can be partially filled if total bids exceed the quantity available.
   - [ ] Ties between matching bids are broken by submission time (i.e. earlier bids win).
-  - [lc] I'll process the results of the auction as a projection of the bids, so that I can have a single source of truth for the auction results.
 - [x] View a list of all of my auctions, including whether it is still open or has been closed
 - [x] as well as all bids on the auction so far.
 - [ ] For closed auctions, also see a summary of the auction result, which includes:
   - [ ] the total revenue
   - [ ] total sold quantity
   - [ ] and winning bid(s)
-  - [ ] as well as the closing time of the auction
+  - [ ] as well as the closing time of the auction (this comes from the auction itself, no need to add it to the report).
 - [x] Bid on any open auctions, created by other users (users cannot bid on their own auctions).
-  - [lc] should the bid be rejected if the seller is blocked?
-  - [lc] should auctions for a blocked seller be closed?
-  - [lc] do we need another state for the auction, like "blocked"? or "cancelled"?
 - [ ] Retrieve the details of all my winning or losing bids from any auctions I participated in.